The first point to consider when asking yourself whether you need a business bank account is what is dictated by law vs. practice.

 Here are a few features that only business bank accounts can offer:

-- Employee debit cards which grant them permission to make purchases and withdraw funds using the business bank account.
+- Employee debit cards grant them permission to make purchases and withdraw funds using the business bank account.

 - They support multiple signing authorities and different groups of signatories.
 It is habitual practice for businesses to have more than one person with signing authority to approve transactions.
 This is an increased security measure compared to personal accounts.